-Celebrating the fact that I got through all my courses at university this year, I decided to get my country-count up and go on a holiday to Portugal.
+UCelebrating the fact that I got through all my courses at University this year, I decided to get my country-count up and go on a holiday to Portugal.
 The trip took off in Porto in the north and finished in Faro in the south, stopping at many historical towns and sites.
 However, the trip’s highlight was definitely hiking the Fisherman’s Trail along the Vicentina Coastline in the southwest.

-The Fisherman’s Trail is a four section and five circuits trail with a total length of 120 km/74.6 miles situated in Parque Natural do Sudoeste Alentejano e Costa Vicentina.
+The Fisherman’s Trail is a four section and five circuit trail with a total length of 120 km/74.6 miles situated in Parque Natural do Sudoeste Alentejano e Costa Vicentina.
 I decided to hike the four legs, which is a 75 km/46.6 miles hike.
 Since the majority of the trail extends over sand dunes and sandy trails, I chose to only bring a day-pack and have my big 55L backpack (filled with three weeks worth of clothing) transferred between the small towns.
 It sure would have been amazing to bring my gear along and put up a tent at night, but since the area is protected by the Portuguese National Park Services and constantly exposed to erosion, it is however illegal to camp along the trail.
 To have the luggage transferred was never an issue for the hostels.
 Either they transferred it themselves (€10) or arranged a taxi to pick it up (€20).

 The trail can be hiked in both directions, I however started in Porto Covo in the north.
 The easiest way get to Porto Covo or Odeceixe from Lisbon or Lagos is to take the bus.
 It inexpensive, comfortable and not too time-consuming.
 I used Rede Expressos throughout my whole trip in Portugal and never had any issues.

 Porto Covo – Vila Nova de Milfontes [20 km, 6-7 h]